My Peptide Protocol at 52: Why I Take Peptides and How They Support My Lifestyle

 Here is my current peptide protocol and why I personally choose to incorporate these compounds into my lifestyle.

-One of the peptides currently in my protocol is Retaglutide.
+One of the peptides currently in my protocol is Retatrutide.
 For women who train hard and prioritize body composition, this peptide has become a topic of conversation because of its potential role in appetite regulation and metabolic support.

 As we age, body composition changes.
 Hormonal shifts can impact hunger cues, recovery, and how efficiently our bodies respond to training and nutrition.
 I’ve found that having support with consistency and appetite management can help remove some of the mental fatigue that often comes with constantly “thinking about food.”